Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-data-grid.markdown

 # Deploying Multiple Spaces on Kubernetes

-If you want to deploy multiple data grids in the same Kubernetes environment, to preserve resources it is best to deploy one Platform Manager cluster and then configure the Spaces to use this cluster, instead of deploying each data grid with its own Platform Manager.
+If you want to deploy multiple data grids in the same Kubernetes environment, to better utilize resources it is best to deploy one Platform Manager cluster and then configure the Spaces to use this cluster, instead of deploying each data grid with its own Platform Manager.

 ## Deploying the Platform Manager